Inference on tissue transplantation experiments: Experimental design and inference

 Our experience shows that $k=2$ should be enough to conduct plausible inferences.
-Therefore, when the tissue similarity chart is one-dimensional, we only need to conduct $1/3$ experiments to infer other experiments.
-When the tissue similarity chart is two-dimensional, we only need to conduct $1/5$ experiments to infer other experiments.
-The minimal requirement on proportion of conducted experiments, corresponding to $k=1$, is $1/9$ (two-dimensional case) to $1/5$ (one-dimensional case).
+Therefore, when the experiment similarity chart is two- or four-dimensional, we only need to conduct $1/3$ or $1/5$ experiments to infer other experiments.
+The minimal requirement on the proportion of conducted experiments, corresponding to $k=1$, is $1/5$ ($\mathbb{Z}^2$) or $1/9$ ($\mathbb{Z}^4$).
 Smaller proportions might produce unreliable results.
-When the tissue similarity chart (and thus experiment similarity chart) is more complicated, meaning that there are more similarity relationships, the number of experiments we need to conduct is even less.
-For example, if the tissue similarity chart is three-dimensional lattice, then the required proportion of conducted experiments is $1/7$ (for $k=2$) or $1/13$ (for $k=1$).
+When the experiment similarity chart is more complicated, meaning that there are more similarity relationships, the number of experiments we need to conduct is even smaller, since the same known result can provide more information about its unknown neighbors.